midas-network/covid19-scenario-modeling-hub_archive/README.md

-*Annual vaccination with reformulated booster recommended for high risk groups (65+ and those with underlying risk factors) (scenarios C & D):* UUptake of annual reformulated booster in high-risk groups (65+ and other individuals with underlying risk factors for severe COVID-19 outcomes) follows uptake observed for the booster dose during the 2023-24 season.
+*Annual vaccination with reformulated booster recommended for high risk groups (65+ and those with underlying risk factors) (scenarios C & D):* Uptake of annual reformulated booster in high-risk groups (65+ and other individuals with underlying risk factors for severe COVID-19 outcomes) follows uptake observed for the booster dose during the 2023-24 season.
 Vaccination among others